Myths vs. Facts

 MYTH: If the voter is homeless and has no legal residence, the voter may not vote.

-FACT: State registration laws may not discriminate against the homeless in voter registration as long as the homeless applicant for voter registration intends to remain in a locale and has either a place where he can receive messages or an effective mailing address.
+FACT: State registration laws may not discriminate against the homeless regarding voter registration as long as the homeless applicant for voter intends to remain in a locale and has either a place where he can receive messages or an effective mailing address.
 The homeless person will vote in the precinct where the applicant receives messages (e.g. rescue mission) or the precinct in which the applicant's effective mailing address is located.